BorjaEst/gevopy/README.md

 ### Experiment
-The experiment is the final expression of your evolutionary algorithm. it provides the methods to evolve and store phenotypes.
+The experiment is the final expression of your evolutionary algorithm. it provides the methods to evolve and store genotypes.
 Once an experiment is instantiated, use the method `run` to force the evolution of the population until a desired state.

-The results of the experiment can be collected from the method output, calling `best` method or adding a [Neo4j]() connection as `database` input when instantiating the experiment to store all phenotypes during the execution.
+The results of the experiment can be collected from the method output, calling `best` method or adding a [Neo4j]() connection as `database` input when instantiating the experiment to store all genotypes during the execution.

 ```python